How do I add a Puzzle?

 As IPDb continues to grow, more users like yourself will contribute new puzzles to its database.
 With this expansion, there is a chance that the puzzle you are about to enter has already been submitted by someone else.

-To ensure accuracy and avoid duplication, it is good practice for you to search for your puzzle before adding it - this can be done via the search screen by scanning the barcode or searching the title+ brand.
-If a matching puzzle record exists, please verify that all details are identical to your puzzle(s), including box image (different boxes/versions require their own record).
-If indeed identical, you can enrich the existing entry by contributing additional information, including images.
+To ensure accuracy and avoid duplication, it is good practice for you to search for your puzzle before adding it.
+This can be done via the search screen by scanning the barcode or searching the title + brand.
+If a matching puzzle record exists, please verify that all details are identical to your puzzle(s), including box image (different boxes/versions require separate records).
+If it is indeed identical, you can enrich the existing entry by contributing additional information, including images.

 Including a picture of the side or back of the box is also encouraged (especially where codes/barcodes are), serving as a backup reference for key puzzle details and verification of a version of the puzzle.